Volkswagen Beetle (A5)

 Head of Technical Development for VW, Frank Welsch, indicated at the 2018 Geneva Motor Show that this would be the Beetle's final generation.
 On 13 September 2018, Volkswagen announced that the Beetle production would end in July 2019.
-The final third generation Beetle (a denim blue coupe) finished production on 9 July 2019 and was presented on the assembly line the next day.
+The final third generation Beetle (a denim blue coupe) finished production on 9 July 2019, and was presented on the assembly line the next day.
 The model was officially retired at a ceremony in Puebla City later that day.

 Launch

 On 22 November 2010, on the final episode of the Oprah's Favorite Things special, Oprah Winfrey and Volkswagen announced every audience member that day would receive one of the Beetles upon its release in 2011.
 VW staff gave the audience their special keys to the car.
 This was followed by a teaser commercial during Super Bowl XLV in February 2011.

 To celebrate the global reveal, VW partnered with MTV, to make a debut on three continents on 18 April.
 The reveal began in Shanghai, China with a MTV Sound System celebration hosted by MTV VJs, followed by MTV World Stage events in Berlin and New York City.

 On 18 April 2011, the 2012 model was unveiled as the Volkswagen Beetle, dropping the word "New" from its name.
 It debuted at the 14th Auto Shanghai and the New York International Auto Show.

-During the marketing campaign at Mexico, it was advertised as "The new Vocho" (oddly in English) in the "Das Auto" marketing campaign.
+During the marketing campaign at Mexico, it was advertised as "The new Vocho" in the "Das Auto" marketing campaign.

 Engines

 The new model retains the front-engine, front-wheel-drive layout of the New Beetle, while improving interior packaging with more room in the rear.
-Four-cylinder engine options for the European market are expected to include 1.2-litre (77 kW), 1.4-litre (118 kW) and 2.0-litre (147 kW) TSI petrol engines, and 1.6-litre (78 kW) and 2.0-litre (103 kW) TDI diesel engines.
+Four-cylinder engine options for the European market include 1.2-litre (77 kW), 1.4-litre (118 kW) and 2.0-litre (147 kW) TSI petrol engines, and 1.6-litre (78 kW) and 2.0-litre (103 kW) TDI diesel engines.
 In addition to the 2.0-litre TSI and TDI engines, base North American Beetles were originally fitted with a (125 kW) straight-five engine (engine code CBTA/CBUA) earlier used on the Golf and Jetta.
 From 2015 onward, the 2.5L straight-five was phased out in favor of a 1.8L four-cylinder TSI of comparable horsepower ratings but improved torque ratings over the straight-five.

 All engines for this model are offered with an option of a six-speed manual transmission or the option of a dual-clutch DSG automatic.
 In the United States, transmissions on petrol models come with either a five-speed manual or optional six-speed automatic on 2.5/1.8T models, while on the diesel models there is the option of a DSG six-speed dual-clutch transmission.

 Special editions

 Black Turbo launch edition

 The first special edition of the 2012 Beetle is the Black Turbo launch edition.
-It was limited to 600 cars on the U.S. market and will be the first car available through Volkswagen’s new Vehicle Pre-Order program.
+It was limited to 600 cars on the U.S. market and was the first car available through Volkswagen’s new Vehicle Pre-Order program.